tolgee/documentation/blog/2023-08-01-tolgee-with-next-13.md

 ---
-slug: tolgee-with-nextjs-app-router
+slug: how-to-setup-tolgee-with-nextjs-app-router
-title: 'Tolgee with Next.js app router'
+title: 'How to setup Tolgee with Next.js App Router'
 authors: [sgranat]
 description: 'Unlocking in-context localization on the server: A Guide to Integrate Tolgee with Next.js' New App Router and Server Components'
 tags: [next.js, server components, react]